A war between railroads

 A premier destination

-Royal Gorge History reaches the modern-day with The Royal Gorge Route Railroad being reestablished in the fall of 1998 and has become a premier destination attraction carrying over 150,000 guests through the Royal Gorge each year.
+Royal Gorge History reaches the modern-day with The Royal Gorge Route Railroad being reestablished in the fall of 1998 and has become a premier destination attraction carrying more than 200,000 guests through the Royal Gorge each year.
 Our vision is to provide a quality experience, combining the spectacular scenery of the Royal Gorge, the nostalgia of 1950’s train travel, with unique dining options and exceptional service.
 The Royal Gorge Route has been instrumental in preserving this breathtaking canyon and ensuring a vital part of Colorado history will be passed along to the next generation.

 Why do so many people ride the train?
 We are not a theme park or carnival experience.
 We do not offer thrill rides, but instead have grown as a major destination attraction through ensuring the Royal Gorge remains a special place and should be preserved much like any one of our National Parks.
 We believe riding the rails through the Royal Gorge and spotting Big Horn Sheep, Blue Heron, Bald Eagles, and enjoying the tumbling Arkansas River with your family or special someone is a very unique experience.
 The train provides the means to unwind, enjoy family time and Mother Nature up close.